Venafi/VenafiPS/docs/functions/Remove-TppCertificate.md

 ### EXAMPLE 2
 ```
 Remove-TppCertificate -Path '\ved\policy\my cert'
-Remove a certificate
+Remove a certificate and any associated app
 ```

 ### EXAMPLE 3
 ```
-Remove-TppCertificate -Path '\ved\policy\my cert' -force
+Remove-TppCertificate -Path '\ved\policy\my cert' -KeepAssociatedApps
-Remove a certificate and automatically remove all associations
+Remove a certificate and first remove all associations, keeping the apps
 ```

 ## PARAMETERS